 Horse Springs Campground is in the San Bernardino National Forest, about 12 miles north of Fawnskin and Big Bear Lake.
+Despite its name, it is not a horse camp.
 The small, remote campground is composed of 11 sites, all first come, first served.
 The campground has no potable water.
 Campsites are set in a forest of scattered Ponderosa pines.

 General Camping Information